skip to main content

 Holding Period

 A common question that arises and can cause significant confusion pertains to when the holding period for an investor of QSBS begins.
 While straightforward for normal stock purchases (the purchase date is the beginning of the holding period), shares acquired via other methods require close attention.
-The table below summarizes the holding period “trigger” for restricted stock, options, warrants, Restricted Stock Units (RSUs), and convertible debt.
+The table below summarizes the holding period “trigger” for restricted stock, options, warrants, restricted stock units (RSUs), and convertible debt.

-Start of 5-year Holding Period
+Investment Type Start of Holding Period

 Stock Purchase Date

-Restricted Stock Vesting Date or 83(b) election
+Restricted Stock Vesting Date or 83(b) Election

 Stock Option Exercise Date